Tech-Phantoms/Tech-Phantoms/CONTRIBUTING.md

 ## ✨ Steps to follow

+# NOTE:
+All PRs will be merged to `development` branch.
+Periodically, our members will clean the code before merging to master branch.
+So it might be possible that you dont see the exact result on the production website.

+Send PR to `development` branch only.

 ### 1. Fork it

 You can get your own fork/copy of [community-website](https://github.com/Ninja-Developers/Tech_Phantoms_website) by using the <kbd><b>Fork</b></kbd> button.